 2) Waste audits help you save money

-One company decided to implement an organics program after a waste audit revealed that a large percentage of their trash was made up of food scraps.
+- Another company decided to implement an organics program after a waste audit revealed that a large percentage of their trash was made up of food scraps.
 As a result, their waste load is now 25% lighter.

-Another company decided to eliminate disposable coffee cups after a waste audit revealed that nearly 30% of their waste volume was made up of these cups.
+- A client decided to eliminate disposable coffee cups after a waste audit revealed that nearly 30% of their waste volume was made up of these cups.

 3) Waste audits help you measure success

 A waste audit can help set a baseline and create benchmarks year after year so you can set targets and gauge the progress and effectiveness of your waste and recycling programs.